stat850-unl/project-cly/README.md

 ## Data Set

 [FoodData](https://fdc.nal.usda.gov/fdc-datasets/FoodData_Central_csv_2020-04-29.zip)
-is an integrated dataset that provides food component and nutrient information.
+is an integrated database that provides food component and nutrient information.

-Three tables from the dataset list are chosen for this project:
+Three tables from the database are chosen for this project:

   - food\_component.csv
   - food\_nutrient.csv